 Alicia's 2013 Japan tour ran from early June through early August, and included 25 musical performances, 16 of them at Little Eagle fashion exhibitions, plus a gallery show of framed original drawings from Living on the Earth at Gallery Speak For in Daikanyama, Tokyo, and two art in nature workshops.

 From May 27 to August 11, 2015, Alicia toured in Japan, doing 23 concerts (15 of them in collaboration with Little Eagle), 2 book events and 3 art workshops, and having shows of her framed artwork.
 At one concert she performed a song with Ikue Asazaki, a great traditional Japanese singer from Amami Oshima.
 Alicia's song "Ukulele Hula" was choreographed by kumu hula Miho Ogura of Moa'e Kala Hula Studio, and was presented by Miho and her halau hula at two events.
-Her last event was as the featured performer at a peace ceremony and concert organized by the Little Eagle fashion company at at historic Nagaregawa Church, at ground zero in Hiroshima, on August 8th, one of the two days between the 70th memorials of the atomic bombings of Hiroshima and Nagasaki.
+At the final event of the tour, Alicia was the featured performer at a peace ceremony and concert organized by the Little Eagle fashion company at at historic Nagaregawa Church, at ground zero in Hiroshima, on August 8th, one of the two days between the 70th memorials of the atomic bombings of Hiroshima and Nagasaki.
 Aya Noguchi's Salon de Balcony spring/summer fashion line printed with Alicia's illustrations from Being of the Sun were featured in Japan Vogue online.